efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

 - **Building AIT and integration scripts** when the ESO high level framework cannot be used or is not ready.
   Typicaly, for instance,  when one have a test bench with some motors ans wants to do some scripts in order to characterise the hardware.
 - **Build Engineering tools and small guis** which can be run from any computer and can be edited by non-software engineers during hardware integration or lab experiments.
-- **Prototyping of special devices**  writing down the basic skeleton of special devices in a friendly python environment before being translated to a real ELT-Framework compatible special device.
+- **Prototyping and testing of special devices**  writing down the basic skeleton of special devices at early development phase in a friendly python environment before being translated to a real ELT-Framework compatible special device.
 - **Use simple GUIs** to drive standard or custom ESO devices from any computers.
 For instance, useful when electronics and PLC setup is done separately in an other institute but wants to script some motor movements.